ztyyLV/web-twain-docs/info/api/WebTwain_Buffer-v17.1.1.md

 **Usage notes**

+The returned URL will be like "https://127.0.0.1:18623/dwt/dwt_17110818/img?id=795151779&index=1&t=1640936181588".

-If width or height is set to -1, you get the original image, otherwise you get the image with specified width or height while keeping the same aspect ratio.
+If width or height is set to -1, you get the original size of image in PNG in Service Mode，or in JPG, PNG(Black&White) in WASM mode, otherwise you get the image with specified width or height while keeping the same aspect ratio.

 ---